yusufozturk/panther/docs/gitbook/destinations/pagerduty.md

 ![](../.gitbook/assets/screen-shot-2019-10-22-at-10.12.23-am.png)

 You will be presented with a service configuration page.
-Select the `Use our API directly` option for the Integration Type, then configure the service with a name, description, escalation policy and any other settings as you see fit:
+Select the `Use our API directly` option for the Integration Type, then configure the service with a name, description, escalation policy, and any other settings as you see fit:

 ![](../.gitbook/assets/screen-shot-2019-10-22-at-10.13.49-am.png)